 This is what a geography teacher or Wikipedia might have to say about Poland.
 But I’m not a geography teacher nor am I Wikipedia, so let’s get down to business and skip the boring stuff.

-Important factor #1: The upcoming European Championship in football (or soccer, like Americans like to call it for some reason) – UEFA EURO 2012, is going to be held in Poland.
-The event kicks off on June 8th in Warsaw.
+Important factor #1: The European Championship in football (or soccer, like Americans like to call it for some reason) – UEFA EURO 2012, was held in Poland.
+The event kicked off on June 8th in Warsaw.

 This might not sound like a business opportunity at first, but it is.

 Here’s the thing, football is the most popular sport in Europe, and the championship tournament is the biggest event in Europe.
 It takes place every 4 years.
-In 2012 hundreds of thousands of fans will visit Poland to support their favorite teams in their quest for the ultimate win.
+In 2012 hundreds of thousands of fans visited Poland to support their favorite teams in their quest for the ultimate win.
 Massive crowds of people in one place are always a great business opportunity.
-Of course, it’s up to you to come up with some specific business ideas to capitalize on this.

 (By the way, feel free to check out my eBook – 192 Unique & Creative Niche Ideas for Your Own Online Business – available for free.)